daniel-molina/visualequation/HACKING.md

 **GOP** is the common noun of they only (in an equality sense) operator with a non-user argument.
 Characteristics of GOP:

-*   It is a binary operator, and
+*   It is a unary operator, and
 *   It is a non-user op, and
-*   Its first argument is a non-user arg, and
+*   Its argument is a non-user arg
-*   Its second argument is dummy and accepts a marker called **POG**.

 ### User subequations definitions and rules

-**Rule**: A symbol that is not a user symbol is a marker.

-> Property:
->
-> If a non-user symbol has no representation in a displayed equation.

 A **0-ulevel usubeq of a subeq S** is: